Harry Lumley (ice hockey): NHL career

 Lumley originated the tactic of creating a pocket at shin level in goalie pads, allowing pucks to drop straight onto the ice instead of deflecting off them to an opponent.

 Legacy

+After retiring, he became a businessman in his hometown of Owen Sound, where he became a part owner of an auto dealership and a standardbred racing stable.
+He played senior hockey for six years and also coached the Owen Sound seniors for a time.
+He was inducted into the Hockey Hall of Fame in 1980, much to his apparent surprise: "Sure, it’s something you think about occasionally but when it came, it was a great feeling to know that somebody remembered that you could play a little.”
 The community centre in his hometown of Owen Sound, where he continued to live after retiring, was renamed in his honour before his death.
 It is now officially known as the Harry Lumley Bayshore Community Centre.
 There is a trophy named after him that is awarded to the goalie with the best goals against average in the Ontario Sr.A lacrosse league.